magneticio/vamp/docs/content/api-reference/deployments.md

 Deployments have a set of sub resources: **SLA's**, **scales** and **routings**.
 These are instantiations of their static counterparts.

+Please check the notes on using [pagination](/documentation/api-reference/#pagination) and [json and yaml content types](/documentation/api-reference/#content-types) on how to effectively use the REST api.

 ## List deployments